matchai/spacefish/docs/Options.md

 ### Directory \(`dir`\)

 Directory is always shown and truncated to the value of `SPACEFISH_DIR_TRUNC`.
 While you are in repository, it shows only root directory and folders inside it.
+If current directory is write-protected or if current user has not enough rights to write in it, a padlock (by default) is displayed as a suffix.

 | Variable | Default | Meaning |
 | :--- | :---: | --- |